 The parish registers available worldwide on microfilm include some kirk session records:

 More information on kirk sessions and their records can be found in the Church Records section of the Berwickshire page.
-Most of Coldingham's kirk session records are held at the National Archives of Scotland in Edinburgh (NAS reference CH2/69).
+Most of Coldingham's kirk session records are held at the National Records of Scotland in Edinburgh (NRS reference CH2/69).
 Published articles about Coldingham's kirk session records include:

 The St Abbs Community Website has a lot of information about the history of St Abbs village (originally called Coldingham Shore).
 As well as articles about different kinds of fishing, the website includes a photographic archive of over 100 old postcards showing images from the village and surrounding area.